VictorFernandezGit/Olef_web_scraper/README.md

 https://olefloridaflyshop.com/shop-by-brand/

-The scrape is then saved to a list to which is passed to the scrape products for brands function where it iterates through the brands and a set number of pages using HTTP GET requests.
+The scrape is then saved to a list to which is passed to the scrape products for brands function where it iterates through the brands and a set number of pages using HTTP GET requests. finally it is then saved to a dataframe using pandas then exported to an xlsx format.

 ## Authors